SixLabors/ImageSharp/HEIF_IMPLEMENTATION_PLAN.md

       - [x] Require unity movie and track matrices so image presentation remains on the optimized `clap`/`irot`/`imir` path without a movie compositor.
       - [x] Apply the shared `DecoderOptions` contract consistently to still items, nested payload codecs, grids, metadata properties, and sequence samples.
         - `Strict` rejects recoverable ancillary and image-data errors, `IgnoreAncillary` suppresses only ancillary failures, and `IgnoreImageData` additionally permits failed image properties or samples to be omitted. `SkipMetadata` avoids optional property and item-payload validation, while cancellation and the caller configuration flow into nested JPEG and AV1 decoders.
 Target scaling and ICC conversion remain presentation-level operations after item or grid composition.
 The focused Release matrix passes all 19 new still-image policy cases, all 3 new sequence-sample cases, and the complete 37-test sequence-parser suite; the Release test-project build completes with zero errors.
+        - [x] Apply the same recovery boundary to still-image item relationships, coded payloads, primary-item thumbnail fallback, and optional alpha composition.
+          - Unknown item-reference types are skipped within their validated child boundaries. `cdsc` failures follow ancillary policy and are not parsed when metadata is skipped. `dimg`, `auxl`, `prem`, and `thmb` failures follow image-data policy. `IgnoreImageData` can omit an unreadable alpha plane or recover from a failed primary payload through a valid registered thumbnail, but decoding still fails when no color presentation remains.
+Real AVIF fixtures cover corrupt alpha payloads, corrupt alpha relationships, malformed Exif relationships, and strict, ancillary-only, image-data, and metadata-skipping behavior.
       - [ ] Complete reference-dependent AV1 and HEVC sample reconstruction and independent sequence vectors.
     - [ ] Write the same bounded movie, track, sample-description, location, dependency, timing, repetition, alpha, and metadata syntax from ImageSharp frames.
   - [ ] Decode frame dependencies, durations, repetition, frame-local auxiliary images, and frame-local metadata into the existing ImageSharp multi-frame model.